 “The potential reach of the research and activities taking place in Building Cure is expansive,” said Dr. Jim Hendricks, president of Seattle Children’s Research Institute.
 “Discoveries made at Building Cure will positively impact the lives of children not just in Seattle and our region, but around the world.”

 Cancer T-cell immunotherapy, which uses a patient’s reprogrammed immune cells to target and destroy their cancer, is one research advance already tackling the most difficult to treat childhood cancers through a robust pipeline of clinical trials at Seattle Children’s and its partner institutions.
-Building Cure will increase Seattle Children’s capacity to produce investigational cancer immunotherapies and other cell therapies with the introduction of the Cure Factory™ facility, a new Therapeutic Cell Production Core.
+Building Cure will increase Seattle Children’s capacity to produce investigational cancer immunotherapies and other cell therapies with the introduction of the Cure Factory™ facility, a new Therapeutics Cell Manufacturing facility.
 Each year, the Cure Factory is capable of manufacturing cancer-fighting T cells and other cell therapies for up to 1,000 children.